tbidne/shrun/README.md

 #### Legend

 In addition to providing an alternative to CLI args, the config file has a `legend` section.
-This allows one to define aliases for commands.
+This allows us to define aliases for commands.
 Each alias has a key and a value.
 The value can either be a single unit or a list of units, where a unit is either a command literal (e.g. bash expression) or a recursive reference to another alias.

 **Example:** For instance, given the section